eladnava/milight-api/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 ```

-Finally, start using the API by configuring the Milight router host, port, and desired zone to control:
+Start using the API by configuring the Milight router host, port, and desired zone to control:

 ```java
 // Set to desired light bulb zone (1 to 4, or 0 for all zones)